Le Caire

 Marriott Mena House Luxury

-A 19th-century palace in its gardens at the very foot of the Great Pyramid: a pool and terraces facing Cheops, Giza's legendary address.
+19th-century palace set in its own gardens right at the base of the Great Pyramid, featuring a pool and terraces facing Khufu, the legendary Giza address.

 Check availability